We aim for the children at Brookland to:

 Children learn to respond speedily with the correct sound to graphemes for all 40+ phonemes, blend sounds accurately and read common exception words.

-Children will follow either the 3 or 5 day Read Write Inc. Phonics programme in a group that best suits their ability.
+Children will follow a daily Read Write Inc. Phonics programme in a group that best suits their ability.

 They demonstrate understanding when talking with others about what they have read.